Description

 Is It Worth the Investment?

-Let’s not sugarcoat it—Martin guitars aren’t cheap.
+The D-45 sits at the top of that same line, and the wider acoustic guitars section covers what the same money buys elsewhere.
+Let’s not sugarcoat it: Martin guitars aren’t cheap.
 But you get what you pay for, and the D-15M is worth every penny.
 It’s a timeless piece that’s built to last a lifetime.
-Whether you’re a professional musician or a hobbyist like me, this guitar is a solid investment in your craft.
+Whether you’re a professional musician or a weekend hobbyist, this guitar is a solid investment in your craft.

 Pros